 -Surprise fall places a question mark over May interest rate rise.

--But this is good news for the consumer so losses might be limited for GBP.
+-But this is good news for the consumer and broader UK economy.

 © Andrey Armyagov, Adobe Stock

 The Pound slumped broadly during the morning session Wednesday as markets responded to lower-than-expected UK inflation figures for March, which place a question mark over the probability of another interest rate rise at the Bank of England next month.